erwinsmit/blog/src/pages/nextjs-on-azure-functions/index.md

 ```

-With this configuration we catch all the requests that start with `next/static` and catch everything after that in parameter called path.
+With this configuration, we catch all the requests that start with `next/static` and catch everything after that in a parameter called path.
 This parameter is passed to an azure function called `serveStaticFile` which looks like this:

 ```javascript
 import { Context, HttpRequest } from "@azure/functions";